-Rings made of sterling silver should not be submerged either, but can be cleaned the same way as the doublet opal.
+When it comes to cleaning silver jewelry, your ring should not be submerged either, but can be cleaned the same way as the doublet opal.
 Moisture is what causes sterling silver to tarnish, so it needs to be dried immediately after rinsing.

-Buying diamonds online allow you to get bigger bang for your buck than you would walking to the Jared store in your neighborhood.
+Shopping at one of our trusted engagement ring retailers online allows you to get bigger bang for your buck than you would walking to the Jared store in your neighborhood.

 But if you are look for good quality with an inexpensive price, we recommend Amazon.
 While many other jewelry stores have a limited selection, Amazon almost has too much to show you.
 The possibilities are endless and Amazon and generally the most affordable too.

 My Top Pick: Blue Nile

 At the end of the day, I still think this channel set princess cut diamond ring from Blue Nile is the best choice wedding ring for a nurse.